NHSDigital/az-backup/README.md

       }
     }
   }
 }
 ```

-### Deployment Service Principal
+### Deployment Identity

-To deploy the module an Azure identity is required which has been assigned the following roles at the subscription level:
+To deploy the module an Azure identity (typically an app registration with client secret) is required which has been assigned the following roles at the subscription level:

 * Contributor (required to create resources)
 * Role Based Access Control Administrator (to assign roles to the backup vault managed identity)